libalpm64/Detective-Conan-Archive/README.md

 There is a current English dub effort going on.
 The new episodes that are dubbed are:
 1-5, 7, 10, 43, 48-49, 57-58, 76, 128-129, 176-178, 230-231, 286-288, 345, 425

 This option will be toggleable.
 If you are not a fan of the dub, avoid using the CR remaster releases.
-The file size is large and of a lower quality.
+The file size is large and lower quality.

 ## Sources / Credits